R-W-Jones/DigitalGarden/src/site/notes/Emerging Trends and Future Outlook/Vehicle-to-Grid Integration/Vehicle-to-Grid Integration.md

 ### Back to Main Hub

-Return to [[Emerging Trends and Future Outlook/Hub - Emerging Trends and Future Outlook\|Hub - Emerging Trends and Future Outlook]] to explore other key themes and their sociotechnical implications.
+Return to [[Emerging Trends and Future Outlook/Hub - Emerging Trends and Future Outlook\|Hub - Emerging Trends and Future Outlook]] so you can continue exploring other key themes and their socio-technical implications.